HerrTiSo/TurtleRestorationProject/README.md

 ## Support the Project

 The Turtle Restoration Project (TRP) is a solo, passion-driven effort to enhance the classic World of Warcraft experience.
-If you enjoy the improvements TRP brings to Turtle WoW and would like to support further development, please consider a small, voluntary contribution.
+If you enjoy the improvements TRP brings to Turtle WoW and would like to support further development, you might consider a small, voluntary contribution.

 Your support helps me dedicate more time and resources to refining maps, loading screens, and other elements—as well as creating additional add-ons—to enrich the Vanilla WoW experience for the community.

-- [Ko-fi](https://ko-fi.com/thatguyturtles) – Buy me a coffee to show your appreciation and help fund the project.
+- **[Ko-fi](https://ko-fi.com/thatguyturtles)** – Buy me a coffee to show your appreciation and help fund the project.
-- [PayPal](https://paypal.me/tisobr) – One-time donations are also greatly appreciated.
+- **[PayPal](https://paypal.me/tisobr)** – One-time donations are also greatly appreciated.

 Thank you for being part of the TRP journey and helping to bring Azeroth to life in new ways!